Klosmi/WP-dev/WPDevNotes.md

 - eg.:
 Change the background color to blue.
 The changes apply in a global level, meaning that every page in our website will have blue background.
-We can also fine tune our changes to specific blocks: eg paragraph block background are all change to pink (selecting on the side bar we click on blocks/background/color/pink).
+We can also fine tune our changes to specific blocks: eg. all paragraph blocks' background will change to pink (selecting on the side bar we click on blocks/background/color/pink).

 <br>